devanshunath17/android-assignmentTest/README.md

 # Android DataBinding
 With Data Binding you can write less boilerplate and repetitive code.
 It moves UI operations out of the activities and fragments to the XML layout.

-1.Layout variables and expressions :
+* Layout variables and expressions
-2.Binding Adapters, Binding Methods and Binding Converters:
+* Binding Adapters, Binding Methods and Binding Converters
-3.Seamless integration with ViewModels:
+* Seamless integration with ViewModels

 # Layout variables and expressions
 For example, instead of setting text on a TextView in an activity: